krajj7/BotHack/README.md

 **22.9.2014**: Many actions for interacting with items in the dungeon are now implemented and the pathing subsystem optionally makes use of pick-axes and levitation items to navigate more effectively.
 When pre-equipped in wizard mode, the bot can now pass through Medusa's island, the Castle and all the way down through Gehennom.
 Important features of all Gehennom demon lairs (static traps and secret doors) are mapped automatically.

+**4.10.2014**: Eat action is implemented, allowing both eating from the ground or inventory, and the framework now tracks monster deaths, corpse freshness/safety and player intrinsics, so the bot can feed itself on corpses for nutrition and useful resistances.

 ## Roadmap

 Wizmode ascension.